TabularEditor/TabularEditorDocs/te3/other/downloads.md

 This page provides download and installation instructions for Tabular Editor 3.

+> [!IMPORTANT]
+> If you’re upgrading from 3.4.0, you will have to manually uninstall before installing any newer version.
+We apologize for the inconvenience.

 ## Production builds

 - Latest production release (x64): [TabularEditor.3.4.1.Installer.x64.exe](https://cdn.tabulareditor.com/files/TabularEditor.3.4.1.Installer.x64.exe)